- Taiwanese students dressed up in Nazi uniforms for a cosplay day at school

 Students give the "Heil Hitler" salute and carry Nazi banners and insignia in photos posted to the internet, which also show a cardboard tank with German military markings.

-, the December 23 parade was part of a cosplay event, a common activity where people dress up as characters from popular culture.
+According to local media, the December 23 parade was part of a cosplay event, a common activity where people dress up as characters from popular culture.

 The Taiwan incident is not unique in Asia though -- Thailand, South Korea and Indonesia are just some of the countries which have made headlines in recent years for similar controversies.